KyleEdwardDonaldson/Lighthouse/docs/overview.md

 title: Overview of the Rift
 ---

-# Overview of the Tempest Rift
+# Overview of the Rift

 ## The Great Anomaly

-The Tempest Rift defies conventional understanding of space.
+The Rift defies conventional understanding of space.
 Where void should reign, atmospheric rivers flow.
 Where silence should prevail, storms rage eternal.
 This cosmic anomaly spans thousands of light-years, connecting hundreds of worlds through its network of luminous torrents.

 ## The Nature of the Rift